 Lay or Lead?
 The witches will know.

-Photo by Jeff Hitchcock at Flickr CC-BY
+Image courtesy of Jeff Hitchcock on Flickr CC-BY

 'Lead on Macduff' is an invitation for someone to take the lead and that you will follow on.
 But as any keen Shakespearian or wordsmith will tell you, this is a misquotation from Shakespeare's Macbeth, Act 5, Scene 8.